-Aspen is an unlikely art town in the best sense — a ski resort that has accumulated, over decades of serious wealth and cultural ambition, an art infrastructure that would be impressive in a city ten times its size.
-The Aspen Art Museum, designed by Shigeru Ban, is one of the best contemporary art museums in the Mountain West.
-The commercial galleries that surround it are fed by a collector base of unusual depth.
+Aspen is an unlikely art town in the best sense - a ski resort that has accumulated, over decades of serious wealth and cultural ambition, an art infrastructure that would be impressive in a city ten times its size.
+The Aspen Art Museum, designed by Shigeru Ban, is one of the most architecturally extraordinary and programmatically ambitious contemporary art institutions in the Mountain West.
+The commercial galleries surrounding it are fed by a collector base of unusual sophistication and purchasing power.
+And the Aspen Institute, one of the country's most significant cultural and ideas institutions, gives the city an intellectual ambition that goes well beyond the resort norm.

 The Aspen Art Museum

-The Aspen Art Museum moved into its Shigeru Ban-designed building in 2014, and the building has become as discussed as the art inside it — a woven wood-screen facade that shifts appearance through the day as the light changes.
-The institution presents six to eight exhibitions per year, with a strong emphasis on emerging and mid-career international artists.
-There's no permanent collection, which keeps the programming fresh.
+The Aspen Art Museum moved into its current Shigeru Ban-designed building in 2014, and the building has become as discussed as the art inside it - a woven facade of Colorado spruce and composite that shifts appearance through the day as the mountain light changes.
+The institution presents six to eight exhibitions per year, with a strong emphasis on emerging and mid-career international artists at pivotal moments in their careers.
+There is no permanent collection, a deliberate choice that keeps programming perpetually fresh and allows the museum to take risks with artists who might not yet be represented in traditional encyclopedic collections.
+The rooftop sculpture garden offers views of the Elk Mountains that constitute one of the most beautiful outdoor art environments in America.
 Admission is always free.

 Commercial Galleries

 Baldwin Gallery has operated in Aspen for decades with a program focused on contemporary painting, sculpture, and photography by artists of national standing.
-The summer season programming is particularly strong.
+The summer season programming is particularly strong, timed around the festival audiences that bring culturally engaged visitors to the city from late June through August.

 The Festival Season

-Aspen's cultural calendar peaks from late June through August, when the Aspen Ideas Festival, the Aspen Music Festival, and a dense schedule of gallery openings and art events compress into a few intense weeks.
-Many galleries bring in new work specifically for this period and schedule openings around the various festivals.
-If you're visiting Aspen for art, this is the time to come.
+Aspen's cultural calendar peaks from late June through August, when the Aspen Ideas Festival, the Aspen Music Festival and School, the Aspen Santa Fe Ballet, and a dense schedule of gallery openings compress into a few intense weeks.
+The Aspen Music Festival, in operation since 1949, brings hundreds of students and dozens of world-class performers for eight weeks of orchestral, chamber, and opera programming - creating a cultural density that extends into the galleries and studios.
+Many galleries bring in new work specifically for this period and schedule openings around festival audiences.
+If visiting Aspen for art, summer is the time to come.
+The concentration of quality work and the quality of the audience creates an environment where serious art conversations happen naturally.

 Off-Season

 January and February see Aspen at its most intensely ski-focused, but several galleries remain open and the collector base is still in residence.
-The pace is slower and the conversations with dealers more extended — a genuine advantage if you're building relationships rather than browsing.
+The pace is slower and conversations with dealers more extended - a genuine advantage if building relationships rather than browsing.
+The winter light on snow-covered mountains has its own quality, and the works in gallery windows along Hyman Avenue look different in the blue winter light than they do in summer.
+Spring (April and May) is the quietest time, when galleries are preparing summer shows and the town briefly exhales - a rare opportunity to experience Aspen without crowds.